darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 : You can also enter any other ratio after opening the combobox by typing it in the form of “x:y” or as a decimal (e.g. "0.5" to apply a ratio of 2:1).

+: The button beside the aspect combobox allows you to switch between portrait and landscape orientation if you have selected a rectangular aspect ratio.

 : If you want to add an aspect ratio to the pre-defined drop-down list you can do this by including a line of the form "`plugins/darkroom/clipping/extra_aspect_ratios/foo=x:y`" in darktable's configuration file `$HOME/.config/darktable/darktablerc`.
 Here “`foo`” defines the name of the new aspect ratio and “`x`” and “`y`” the corresponding numerical values (`x` and `y` must be integers).
 Note that you can only add new entries for ratios not already present in the drop-down list.

-: Finally, the button beside the aspect combobox allows you to switch between portrait and landscape orientation if you have selected a rectangular aspect ratio.

 ---